NZ Uncovered Tour

 Day 5: Rotorua to Wellington

-Say Haere Ra (goodbye) to Rotorua this morning and journey through pine forests and farmland to the turquoise torrent of rapids known as Huka Falls.
+Say Haere Ra (goodbye) to Rotorua this morning and journey through pine forests and farmland to the turquoise torrent of rapids known as Huka Falls, where 220,000 litres of water barrel over this massive waterfall every second..
 The road ahead unfolds in a broad panorama of Lake Taupo, New Zealand’s largest lake.
 The stunningly blue fresh water of Lake Taupo is home to some of the best Trout fishing in the world.
-Journey south over the Central Plateau, New Zealand’s main volcanic area, and along the Kapiti Coast to New Zealand’s cool little capital city Wellington.
+Journey south over the Central Plateau, New Zealand’s main volcanic area, and along the Kapiti Coast to New Zealand’s cool little capital city Wellington, set on a pretty harbour.

 Day 6: Wellington

-Your day in Wellington should (must) begin with a coffee.
-The city is known for its cafés and with coffee in hand you will head out on city sights tour to take in highlights such as its iconic cable car, parliament, and Mt.
+Your day in Wellington should (must) begin with a coffee as the city is known for its cafés.
+Head out on city sights tour to take in highlights such as its iconic cable car, parliament, and Mt.
 Victoria.
-Your tour ends at Te Papa, the national Museum of New Zealand, where you may choose to visit the groundbreaking exhibitions on offer.
-(Please note: There is an entry fee for Te Papa, this must be paid at the guests own expense.)
-Later you may decide on an optional tour (additional expense).
-Lord of the Rings fans will rejoice with a special tour and visit to Weta Workshop.
-Or choose to visit Zealandia’s ecosanctuary restoring 225 hectares of forest.
+Your tour ends at Te Papa, the national Museum of New Zealand, where you may choose to visit the groundbreaking exhibitions on offer (additional entrance fee applies at Te Papa).

 Day 7: Wellington to Kaikoura

-This morning cruise Cook Strait across tranquil Queen Charlotte Sound to Picton in the South Island.
+This morning cruise the Cook Strait into tranquil Queen Charlotte Sound from the North Island to the South, through a maze of arms and inlets into the sleepy seaside village of Picton.
 Continue to Kaikoura, where Sperm Whales, dolphins and fur seals can often be seen not far from shore.
-On arrival you will be treated to a biodiversity talk from the founder of Kaikoura Wildlife Centre Trust, Wildlife rescue and rehabilitation is a critical conservation tool, providing treatment to injured and ill animals, ensuring at-risk native species have a chance at recovery and return to the wild.
-Tonight, you’ll dine together on local food celebrating what Kaikōura is all about – kai moana, fresh produce, marine life, and dramatic sea and mountainscapes.
+On arrival you will be treated to a biodiversity talk from the founder of Kaikoura Wildlife Centre Trust, Sabrina Luecht.
+Her ambitious goal is to implement a world-class wildlife hospital in this biodiversity hotspot.
+Wildlife rescue and rehabilitation is a critical conservation tool, providing treatment to injured and ill animals, ensuring at-risk native species have a chance at recovery and return to the wild.
+Tonight, you’ll dine at Hiku.
+Hiku celebrates what Kaikōura is all about – kai moana, fresh produce, marine life, and dramatic sea and mountainscapes.

 Day 8: Kaikoura to Christchurch

 Enjoy a relaxed start this morning or sign up for one of several local wildlife experiences available (optional, additional expense).
-Choose from an optional scenic flight over dramatic beaches framed by turquoise ocean where whales are regularly spotted, or perhaps you’d prefer a cruise to site pods of dolphin which are prolific in the area, or a kayaking tour of the coast to get up close and personal with seals basking on the rocks.
-Follow the Pacific Ocean coast and Canterbury Plains to Christchurch, home to some of the country’s most innovative architecture, art institutions and restaurants.
+Choose from an optional scenic flight over dramatic beaches framed by turquoise ocean where whales are regularly spotted, or perhaps you’d prefer a cruise to site pods of dolphin which are prolific in the area, or a kayaking tour of the coast to get up close and personal with seals basking on the rocks (all own expense).
+Follow the coast and Canterbury Plains to Christchurch, home to some of the country’s most innovative architecture, art institutions and restaurants.
+We can help you make a booking in any number of the latter.

 Day 9: Christchurch to Twizel

 From its eye-popping, cardboard-crafted Cathedral to its gold-clad central library, Christchurch has rebuilt itself since the 2010/11 earthquakes, setting the bar high for architecture and design across the country.
 On your Christchurch tour you will discover that despite this cosmopolitan culture, South Island locals cherish a simple life.
-Prepare yourself for plenty of country swagger over afternoon tea hosted by Lake Tekapo locals in their home overlooking the emerald lake.
+Prepare yourself for plenty of country swagger over afternoon tea hosted by Lake Tekapo locals in their home overlooking the emerald lake and hear about a lifetime spent farming in New Zealand.

 Day 10: Twizel to Dunedin